WeblateOrg/weblate/docs/user/translating.rst

 +++++++++++++++

 A small visual keyboard is shown when translating.
-This can be useful for typing chars not usually found or otherwise hard to type.
+This can be useful for typing characters not usually found or otherwise hard to type.

 The shown symbols factor into three categories:

-* User configured chars defined in the :ref:`user-profile`
+* User configured characters defined in the :ref:`user-profile`
-* Per language chars provided by Weblate (e.g. quotes or RTL specific chars)
+* Per language characters provided by Weblate (e.g. quotes or RTL specific characters)
 * Chars configured using :setting:`SPECIAL_CHARS`

 .. image:: /images/visual-keyboard.png